 In a nutshell, ETF bond funds will purchase a large basket of bond instruments.
 In fact, this often runs into the hundreds or even thousands of individual bonds.
 This will usually target a specific market.
 For example, low-risk bond funds will hold instruments issued by governments from strong economies – such as the US, UK, or Japan.

-But, if you want to chase high yield investments then you will likely need to opt for an ETF bond fund that targets greater risk sectors.
+But, if you want to chase the best high yield ETFs then you will likely need to opt for an ETF bond fund that targets greater risk sectors.
 For example, the bond fund might buy bonds issued in the emerging markets.
 In turn, the coupon rates on these high yield bonds are going to much higher.

 Crucially – and as we noted earlier, by investing in an ETF your investment has high liquidity.
 This is because you can exit your investment at any given time during standard market hours.
 As such, whether you decide to hold on your investment for weeks, months, or years – you’ll never need to wait more than a few days to access your money – should you decide to sell.
 This makes ETF bonds popular short term investments.

 In terms of choosing an ETF bond fund – a popular option with UK investors at present is that of the Vanguard Total Bond Market ETF.
 The bond fund in question holds almost 10,000 different instruments from a variety of markets and economies.
 You can invest in the fund via eToro without paying a single penny in commission and of course – cash out whenever you like.